-Observe the safety regulations in the instruction manual of the power tool to be used.
-Please read the following instructions carefully.
-Failure to do so could lead to serious injury.
-When using electric tools, basic safety precautions, including the following should always be followed to reduce the risk of fire, electric shock and personal injury.
+Observe the safety regulations in the instruction manual of the Power Tool to be used or connected to this attachment.
 Also observe any applicable additional safety rules.
 Read the following safety instructions before attempting to operate this product.

 PLEASE KEEP THESE INSTRUCTIONS IN A SAFE PLACE.